Start-up and growth

 You can call the Inland Revenue help line for newly self employed people on 0845 9154 505 (8.00am - 8.00pm).

-E-learning course about starting a business, income tax, national insurance, business records and expenses
+e-Learning course about starting a business, income tax, national insurance, and running a payroll.

 Mentorsme connects companies with mentoring organisations that can support and guide their growth.